 - Go to bed a little earlier.
 The average adult needs 7-8 hours of sleep a night, so depending on what time you set your alarm, you might need to go to bed a little earlier.

 - Set the clock 15 minutes later.
 If you don’t want to go to bed earlier, then set the clock for 15 minutes later and get up when it goes off.
-If you are hitting the snooze button every day, then you don’t need these 15 minutes to get ready, anyway.
+If you hit the snooze button every day, you don’t need these 15 minutes to get ready, anyway.

 - Make your bedroom as comfortable as possible.
 Invest in a good mattress that meets your needs.
-Keep the bedroom dark, clean, cool, and quiet.
+Keep the bedroom dark, clean, calm, and quiet.

 Don’t check your phone first thing in the morning

 Do you bring your phone with you to your bedroom at night?